 Another item that can cause an airflow restriction resulting in your trimmer dying is the air filter.
 A clean air filter allows air to pass through the filter while keeping out dirt and debris.

-When the air filter isn’t regularly cleaned or replace, it can build up so much dirt that a good amount of air can’t pass through the filter.
+When the air filter isn’t regularly cleaned or replaced, it can build up so much dirt that a good amount of air can’t pass through the filter.
 This can cause your Shindaiwa string trimmer to stall and die.

 When you find your air filter isn’t in good condition, replace it.
 Never run the trimmer without an air filter even if it’s just to finish up a job.
-Doing so can introduce dirt to the engine and cause wearing and damage.
+Doing so can introduce dirt to the engine and cause wear and damage.

 I recommend replacing the air filter once a year.
 If you use your filter more often than the average homeowner or in very dirty conditions, you should replace your air filter more often.

 Inspect and clean your air filter regularly.
 When you find it is very dirty, wet or damaged, it’s time to replace it with a new filter.
-Follow these instructions below to clean and replace your air filter.
+Follow the instructions below to clean and replace your air filter.